 It also boasts sports attractions at the college, minor league, and professional levels.

 Austin, on the other hand, has a much more trendy feel.
 Music takes the lead as the prominent cultural element, with its official motto being the “Live Music Capital of the World.”

-Another motto of Austin is “Keep Austin Weird“, which expresses the desire of the locals to maintain the prosperity of local, independent businesses, as well as preserving the natural and cultural landscape, and the eccentric diversity those things foster.
+Another motto of Austin is “Keep Austin Weird“, which expresses the desire of the locals to maintain the prosperity of local, independent businesses, as well as preserve the natural and cultural landscape, and the eccentric diversity those things foster.